aleskalfas/bee-supervisor-poc/README.md

 ### Run

-- Monitor
-  `npm run monitor`

-- Supervisor
-  `npm run start:dev`

-- Send message like `Hi, can you create poem about each of these topics: bee, hive, queen, sun, flowers?` to the supervisor.
+`npm start <<< "Hi, can you create poem about each of these topics: bee, hive, queen, sun, flowers?"`

 ### Live Demo